Skip to Main Content

 What is citing and referencing?

-When you use information from sources such as books, journals, webpages, film or other materials you need to show where the information came from and where the reader of your assignment can locate the sources if necessary.
+When you use information from sources such as books, journals, webpages, film or other sources you need to show where the information came from and where the reader of your assignment can locate the source if they want to look at it.

 Which referencing style should you use?